 How do you teach compassion to your children?
-Read these valuable tips from four amazing advocates and mentors: Tim Costello, Angela Watson, Kristen Welch and Mark Redmond.
+Read these valuable tips from four amazing advocates and leaders – Tim Costello, Angela Watson, Kristen Welch and Mark Redmond.

 CEO of World Vision Australia

 Tim Costello is one of Australia’s most recognised voices on social justice, leadership and ethics.
 He has led World Vision Australia since 2004 and was named Victoria’s Australian of the Year (2006).
 He has been active in leadership, local government and national affairs for the past three decades.